meyer-group/meyer-group.github.io/members/julian-huemmer.md

 ## Education

-Since February 2015
+- Since February 2015<br>
 PhD Student in the Meyer Group

-February 2016
+- February 2016 <br>
-Master of Science in Chemistry, FAU Erlangen
+Master of Science in Chemistry, FAU Erlangen <br>

-Master Thesis: New Ligands for the Coordination Chemistry of Uranium in Tetragonal Ligand Fields (AK Meyer)
+_Master Thesis_: New Ligands for the Coordination Chemistry of Uranium in Tetragonal Ligand Fields (AK Meyer)

 ## Current Research